-Insider Trading – Meaning, Prohibition, Legal insider trading All Details.
 Insider trading is the buying and selling of securities based on information that has not been made available to the general public.
 Learn more about what insider trading is and how it can affect your investing strategies.
-Read about the laws and the mistakes of others who were caught
+Read about the laws and the mistakes of others who were caught.

 We often hear that Some body was arrested due to insider trading activities while discussing about the security market.

 If you like this article then please like us on Facebook so that you can get our updates in future ……….and subscribe to our mailing list ” freely “

 Insider trading is an activity of buying or selling of a security in which the interest of public is there, by someone who has access to material and non-public information about the security.”
 That information is called as unpublished price-sensitive information.

 An ‘unpublished price sensitive information means information pertaining to the present or probable future condition of the company, that can potentially and materially affect the value of the securities of the company in the stock market, that has not been available to the general public and stakeholders of that company.